TREYCSE/Medicine_API/README.md

 # REST_API DOCUMENTATION

-1. JSON REST_API DOCUMENTATION PLAN
+DATABASE: USASPENDING.GOV
-A. PROJECT SUMMARY: The ideal is to find a big json file of data that you can easily seed into a mongodb database, then build a REST API (with full CRUD) around that data.
+JSON REST_API DOCUMENTATION PLAN

-B. GETTING STARTED
+#### PROJECT SUMMARY: The ideal is to find a big json file of data that you can easily seed into a mongodb database, then build a REST API (with full CRUD) around that data.

-1. TECHNOLOGIES
+#### GETTING STARTED
-DATABASE: USASPENDING.GOV	MongoDB, Node.js, and Expres.js	w/axios to fetch & Postman - for validation of URLS	Swagger - API tester	Authentication of API - HTTP or OAuth	Heroku - DEPLOYING
+##### TECHNOLOGIES
-2. API FEATURES
+MongoDB, Node.js, and Expres.js	w/axios to fetch & Postman - for validation of URLS	Swagger - API tester	Authentication of API - HTTP or OAuth	Heroku - DEPLOYING
-"ERROR STATUS CODES:
+### API FEATURES
-"	200 if the request is successful		500 for server-side errors		FORMAT:	JSON
+FORMAT:	JSON "Content-Type:application/json"
-	400 if the request is malformed					Content-Type:application/json
+### MAKING REQUESTS
-3. MAKING REQUESTS
+HTTP REQUESTS	GET	/api/v2/agency/<TOPTIER_AGENCY_CODE>
-HTTP REQUESTS	GET	/api/v2/agency/<TOPTIER_AGENCY_CODE>	AUTHENTICATION/API KEYS:	OAuth 2.0 Access Token EXAMPLES OF CODE:	"BODY
+### EXAMPLES OF CODE:
                                     {
                                       ""options"": [
                                         {